 Check the box for the Session to be recorded.

-Note: The maximum number of participants for recorded sessions is 9.
+Note: The maximum number of on-screen participants for recorded sessions is 20.
 There may be a 1/2 second cut-off in between 2-hour recording segments.

 When you click the 'Add an integration' button, you are redirected to the Integrations tab of the organization.
 There, you can enable the Twitter or Slido integration for the event.
 The Twitter integration allows you to add a Twitter timeline, collection or list to a session while the Slido integration allows you to display any of Slido's polls, Q&A, and surveys to your attendees.